Tamacchi/Tamacchi-Hyperion-Remix/README.md

 # Tamacchi Modified Hyperion Case and Lupinix PCB for SlimeVR

-## <span style="color:red">Use caution for USB C Aux ports.
-The IMUs are not 5V compatible and will damage IMUs if plugged into other devices.</span>
+## Use caution for USB C Aux ports.
+The IMUs are not 5V compatible and will damage IMUs if plugged into other devices.

 ### Electronics
 Uses 4-pin USB C Breakout Board for Aux. https://www.aliexpress.com/item/1005005187670446.html